fbpx

 So in Q1 I set 4 major goals for my business:

-- Start work on the coneptualizing phase of a new program
+4. Start work on the conceptualizing phase of a new program

-By the end of this quarter I was able to add a shop product: Podcast E-mail Rejection Templates.
-I stated the creation of two other products, but ultimately they didn’t pan out.
+By the end of this quarter, I was able to add a shop product: Podcast E-mail Rejection Templates.
+I started the creation of two other products, but ultimately they didn’t pan out.
 They didn’t line up with my quarterly goals so I put them on the backburner and say no for the time.

 For my team, I was able to bring on 2 new team members.
 Both of those members have grown into new responsibilities and expanded my budget.
 Going forward into the next quarter, I don’t want to add more team members but to instead expand their roles in my company.

 To be able to expand those roles I needed more clients.
 And I was able to land those 2 clients that I wanted!
 But I have now opened up even more room for more clients.
-So if you’re interested in working with my team for outsourcing your podcast production, inquire here.
+So if you’re interested in working with my team to outsource your podcast production, inquire here.

 Finally, I wanted to start conceptualizing a new program.
 So, the concept phase has started for this new program.
 I am moving forward with this very large project.
 This undertaking is probably going to be the largest one I have ever done.
 More details about this exciting project are coming soon!